Updated April 24th, 2022

-Okay, so I love books and bookish goods and I especially love Book Subscription Boxes.
+Okay, so I love books and bookish goods and I especially love getting subscription boxes.
 Just think of it!
 Once a month, you’re shipped an entire box of bookish goodies.
 It’s like Christmas except it comes once every month instead of once a year.
 It sounds perfect, right?
 There are so many subscription boxes that you should be able to find one that’s tailor-made for you and your interests.
 There’s just one little problem… They tend to only be great value if you’re an American.

 There are a lot of reasons that being a Canadian is pretty great, but the cost of shipping isn’t one of them.
 Anyone who’s tried to send something to Canada or outside of Canada probably knows what I’m talking about.
 Subscription Boxes then, particularly ones that are from the United States, have major hurdles before we even get our first box.

 You ever get that sinking feeling after being really excited for a subscription box?
 Mine comes when I check the shipping.
 Sometimes the shipping can be more expensive than the box itself which is the worst feeling.
 I know that shipping is expensive, but I feel like some fees are ridiculous.
 If there’s a $30 USD box and the shipping for it is $35 USD… I’m not going to buy your box.
 I know the postal system is complicated, but if I can send shoes to Japan for $12 CAD, I should be able to get a book for around the same shipping fees, right?

 Depending on where you are in Canada, you’re going to get hit with Tax/Import fees.
 This can change depending on where the package is shipping from and what they’ve declared.
 But there are times when I’ve ordered goods and had to pay over $30 in import fees before I could get my package.